michaelversus/SwiftImportChecks/README.md

 # 📦 SwiftImportChecks

-This is a tool that enforces only explicitly declared dependencies are imported.
+This is a tool that enforces only explicitly declared dependencies are imported and also can enforce extra rules for forbidden import statements per target.
 Swift build provides the `--explicit-target-dependency-import-check` flag but unfortunatelly it is not available with `xcodebuild`.

 ## 💡 Suggestion